 The three-year waiting period for family reunification applies to refugees who are granted temporary protections under a 2014 tightening of the nation’s asylum laws that was approved by the previous government.

 The family reunification delay was just one of many restrictions introduced in January and in reality the wait for refugees to bring their family members to Denmark would be much longer than three years when case processing time is included.

-, tougher language and employment criteria for obtaining permanent residency, shorter residence permits for refugees, higher case costs and new selection criteria for UN quota refugees that emphasizes their “integration potential”.
+Other changes introduced as part of the bill include the aforementioned (and thus far unused) ‘jewellery law’, the establishment of refugee tent camps, tougher language and employment criteria for obtaining permanent residency, shorter residence permits for refugees, higher case costs and new selection criteria for UN quota refugees that emphasizes their “integration potential”.